How to Take CBD Oil

 How Much CBD Oil Should You Take?

-CBD oil dosages are hard to calculate.
+CBD oil dosages are hard to calculate, especially when it’s your first time.
 Reason being, the Food and Drug Administration (FDA) hasn’t established formal nutritional guidelines for CBD products.

 There is no Recommended Daily Intake (RDI) for CBD oil yet.
 While many companies have serving suggestions on their products, these were created by the company, not by official research or standard guidelines.